lrgresearch/2022/docs/research/theses-and-dissertations.md

 [Back to Research Page...](research.md)

+### Investigation of structural and electrical properties of ZnO thin films by mist chemical vapor deposition method on sapphire with different orientation
+*Researcher: Meltem Yayla, Supervisor: Mehmet Kasap*

+In this study, ZnO thin films on sapphire substrates with c-, r-, m- orientation were grown by Mist-CVD method.
+ZnO samples were grown under enriched ozone gas atmosphere at 350℃ temperature for 30 minutes.
+X-Ray Diffraction (XRD), Atomic Force Microscope (AFM) and Scanning Electron Microscopy (SEM), Raman spectroscopy and Hall effect measurements were carried out.
+According to XRD results grown ZnO films have hexagonal phase.
+Both AFM and SEM images are shown a continues and homogenous films on the surface.
+The vibration modes related to hexagonal ZnO are observed by Raman spectroscopy.
+The XRD peaks of ZnO has become stronger after the annealing of properties of the grown samples.
+The obtained results indicate that ZnO thin films with quality on sapphire substrates with different orientation are grown by mist chemical vapor deposition.

+---

 ### RF magnetron sputter system and passive circuit element resistor production and characterization
 *Researcher: Kemal Berk Sonmez, Supervisor: Sefer Bora Lisesivdin*